OpenVidu/openvidu.io/docs/docs/self-hosting/how-to-guides/enable-webhooks.md

 ## <span class="openvidu-tag openvidu-pro-tag">PRO</span> V2 Compatibility Configuration

-!!!info
-    Before deploying OpenVidu PRO, you need to [create an OpenVidu account](https://openvidu.io/account){:target=_blank} to get your license key.
-    There's a 15-day free trial waiting for you!

 If you are using the V2 Compatibility module, you can also enable webhooks for the V2 Compatibility layer.

 1. SSH into one of your Master Nodes (or Single Node).